-If job search could even be a journey, a stellar resume is your gateway!
+If job search could even be a journey, a stellar professional resume writing is your gateway!

 The key principles of writing a professional resume have remained unchanged over time, but advancement in technology mean more aspects of the application and hiring processes happen online than ever before.
 To keep up to date current best practices, you’re better ready to put your resume to figure for you.